eic/D2EIC/README.md

 # Work in progress

 This is a github repository for the Detector 2 at the EIC (D2EIC).
-This conceptual design of the detector is intended for the Interaction Point 8 O'clock.
+This conceptual design of the detector is intended for the IP8.

 The software infrastructure is based on the existing epic software, which shares a common ancestry.